Meet the Team

 Future Blue Youth Council

-Bow Seat’s Future Blue Youth Council is a global group of young people working together to advance Bow Seat’s mission and to empower fellow peers to advocate for their future and for our environment.
+Bow Seat’s Future Blue Youth Council is a global group of program alumni working together to advance Bow Seat’s mission and to empower fellow peers to advocate for their future and for our environment.
 Click here to view past Councils.

 16 | Delhi, India